Lemoncode/angular-exercise/README.md

 # Excercise

-- Start with the stating implementation that is located under the folder *00_start*.
+- Start with the starting implementation that is located under the folder *00_start*.

 - Let's install the needed dependencies.